hashicorp/consul/website/source/docs/enterprise/index.html.md

 ### Applied after Bootstrapping

-If you are downloading the enterprise binary from the [public hub](https://releases.hashicorp.com/consul/), you will need to apply the license to the leading server after bootstrapping the cluster.
+If you are downloading the enterprise binary from the [releases.hashicorp.com](https://releases.hashicorp.com/consul/), you will need to apply the license to the leading server after bootstrapping the cluster.

 The license can be set via the